WillyChap/Toy_DataAssimilation/README.md

 wchapman@ucsd.edu

-Big thanks to Aneesh Subramanian, and Bruce Cornuelle for some fundamental underpinnings.
+Big thanks to Aneesh Subramanian, and Bruce Cornuelle for some fundamental underpinnings of this project.
 ### ==================================================================================

 To run please follow these instructions: